-9.1.1 Each facade must have a variation of at least 2 separate materials and 2 separate colours.
-The separate colours must provide definition to the feature area.
-The additional material used as a feature must cover a minimum of 30% of the facade.
+9.1.1 Each facade must have a variation of at least 2 separate materials and/or including two separate colours.
+Both of which must cover a minimum of 30% of the facade.
+Full face brick is not permitted.

 9.2 Materials